The Homotopy Braces Formality Morphism: The Kontsevich--Soibelman proof, and an extension

 It hence suffices to show that

 but this is immediate from the definition of the $U_I$'s.
 For external vertices the proof is similar.
 Consider next the blue vertices, i.e., a tree of the form

 Its differential is

-The $\circ_0$ in the last term denotes the operadic insertion of $T_0$ at the first slot (the one labelled by $0$).
+The symbol $\circ_0$ in the last term denotes the operadic insertion of $T_0$ at the first slot (the one labelled by $0$).
 It is given by a sum of terms according to the operadic composition rules in $\Br$.
 We want to show that the subspace associated to any tree occurring in the above expression is contained in $U_\Gamma$.
 For the first three sums this is done as in the case of external and internal vertices before.
 So let us concentrate on the last term, involving the operadic composition.
 First note that it is sufficient to consider the case of all subtrees $\Gamma_1, \dots, \Gamma_n$ being single external vertices (using the notation from the definition).
 Hence $U_\Gamma\cong \tilde U$.
 We defined $\tilde U$ as triple intersection of inverse images.
 So one has to check that the projections of the $U_{\tilde{\Gamma}}$ (for $\tilde{\Gamma}$ some graphs produced by the differential) under each of the forgetful maps is still in the spaces indicated.
 Start with $U_{\Gamma_0}$.
 We have to check that $\pi U_{\tilde \Gamma}\subset U_{\Gamma_0}$, where $\pi$ forgets the vertices in $\Gamma_1, \dots, \Gamma_n$ (same notation as in the definition again).
 This follows from the fact that for each vertex type, forgetting ``downstairs points'' does not take us out of the respective subspace of configurations.
 For the other two terms of the intersection we leave the proof to the reader.
 Now consider the third assertion.
 Tracking the definitions it amounts to showing that for a blue vertex, the configurations obtained by downscaling some configuration in $U_{\Gamma_0}$ to a point and inserting is still contained in $U_{\Gamma}$.
 This is clear.
 Finally, the last statement of the Lemma is obvious. \end{proof}

 \begin{rem} These space are almost the same as the $U_\Gamma$ defined by Kontsevich and Soibelman.
 However, in some cases they are smaller, see Figure \ref{fig:ksbigger}. \end{rem}